cabforum/servercert/docs/BR.md

 **Domain Label**: From RFC 8499 (<http://tools.ietf.org/html/rfc8499>): "An ordered list of zero or more octets that makes up a portion of a domain name.
 Using graph theory, a label identifies one node in a portion of the graph of all possible domain names."

-**Domain Name**: The label assigned to a node in the Domain Name System.
+**Domain Name**: An ordered list of one or more Domain Labels assigned to a node in the Domain Name System.

 **Domain Namespace**: The set of all possible Domain Names that are subordinate to a single node in the Domain Name System.